 More about Bradley Theodore here.

 In 2016, locals launched a project called “The New Allen” on the Lower East Side, inviting a number of well known NYC street artists to enliven the street with large works.
-The above peice by Edward Granger has survived well.
+The above piece by Edward Granger @edward__granger has survived well.
 For more about the artist, click here. #streetart #mural #lowerEastSide

 This line drawing on a pulldown gate resolves into interlocking faces, some looking left, others to the right.
-The word “One” stretches up one’s forehead while and a small stick figure walking on another one’s neck.
+The word “One” stretches up one’s forehead while a small stick figure walks on another one’s neck.
 The artist left no mark, and the age is uncertain, though the fading on the upper right corner suggest it been here a few years.
 That it comes out only at night, on holidays and vacation days helps it survive.
 Goes to show that one needn’t be famous in order to survive years on the streets. #streetart #grafito #nyc #LowerEastSide

 Close up of a line drawing on a pulldown gate that resolves into interlocking faces, with the word “Free” stretching across a forehead, the final E spilling into between space.
 Here, all the eyes look left without emotion—at what?
 Who knows.
 And that’s part of the fun.
 Along with the branches casting shadows of fingers across one and all. #streetart #grafito #nyc #LowerEastSide